Delhi Red Fort blast kills 13: What happened as police invoke ‘terror’ law?

 “A slow-moving vehicle stopped at a red light.
 An explosion happened in that vehicle, and due to the explosion, nearby vehicles were also damaged,” Delhi Police Commissioner Satish Golcha told reporters.

-Images from the scene show shattered windows, mangled vehicle parts, and plumes of fire and smoke rising from burning cars.
+Images from the scene show shattered windows, mangled vehicles, and fire and smoke rising from burning cars.

-Police later detained the original owner of the car, identified as Mohammad Salman, in Gurugram, Haryana, who bought the vehicle in 2013.
-Investigators said Salman had subsequently sold the vehicle to another man in New Delhi, who in turn sold the car recently.
+Police later detained the original owner of the car, identified as Mohammad Salman, in Gurugram, Haryana.
+He bought the vehicle in 2013.
+Investigators said Salman had subsequently sold the vehicle to another man in New Delhi who in turn sold the car recently.
 The person Salman sold the car to has also been arrested.
 However, the car was still registered in Salman’s name and carried a Haryana number plate, according to local media reports.

-Delhi Police have invoked India’s primary counter-terrorism law, registering a case under Sections 16 and 18 of the Unlawful Activities (Prevention) Act (UAPA), along with relevant provisions of the Explosives Act.
+Delhi Police have invoked India’s primary “counterterrorism” law, registering a case under Sections 16 and 18 of the Unlawful Activities (Prevention) Act (UAPA) along with provisions of the Explosives Act.

-This means that even though officials have yet to formally confirm the cause of the blast or name suspects, they appear to be treating the explosion as a potential act of terrorism, not just a regular criminal or accidental blast.
+This means that even though officials have yet to formally confirm the cause of the blast or name suspects, they appear to be treating the explosion as a potential act of terrorism, not just a criminal or accidental blast.

 Where did the blast happen?

-The explosion occurred in a densely populated part of Old Delhi, near the Red Fort Metro Station.
+The explosion occurred in a densely populated part of Old Delhi near the Red Fort Metro Station.

-The blast took place at a traffic signal close to the entrance of the metro station serving the iconic Red Fort (locally known as Lal Qila) – one of the city’s most renowned Mughal-era monuments.
+The blast took place at a traffic signal close to the entrance of the metro station serving the Red Fort (locally known as Lal Qila), one of the city’s most renowned Mughal-era monuments.

-The site lies at a busy intersection linking the Red Fort with the bustling Chandni Chowk market, where the impact of the explosion was felt.
+The site lies at a busy intersection linking the Red Fort with the bustling Chandni Chowk Market, where the impact of the explosion was felt.

-The Red Fort itself, constructed by Emperor Shah Jahan in 1546 AD, is an architectural masterpiece that blends Islamic, Persian, Timurid, and Hindu design traditions.
+The Red Fort itself, constructed by Emperor Shah Jahan in 1546, is an architectural masterpiece that blends Islamic, Persian, Timurid and Hindu design traditions.

-The Red Fort also holds deep national importance because it was from its ramparts that India’s first Prime Minister, Jawaharlal Nehru, delivered the country’s Independence Day speech on August 15, 1947, marking the end of British colonial rule.
+The Red Fort also holds deep national importance because it was from its ramparts that India’s first prime minister, Jawaharlal Nehru, delivered an Independence Day speech on August 15, 1947, marking the end of British colonial rule.

 Since then, every year on Independence Day, the Indian prime minister hoists the national flag and addresses the nation from the same spot.
 This tradition makes the fort a living symbol of India’s sovereignty and freedom.